ImperialCollegeLondon/fractalgenetics/README.md

 ## Requisites

-R.
-Code will install the 'stats' package, if it is not currently installed
+R code will install the 'stats' package, if it is not currently installed

 ## Installation
 Open fracDecimate.R

-Rename your fractal data .csv file as 'FD.csv'
-Put `FD.csv` on the Desktop.
+A test file `FD.csv` is included in the repo, but any csv file can be called by the function.

 ## Running the code
 1. Run the code, which defines a function called 'fracDecimate'